Pragyay/IFS-Fractals/README.md

+<h1>Interactive IFS Fractals</h1>
-Interactive IFS Fractals Website where IFS fractals are generated in realtime and user can mess around with the parameters to generate different fractals.
+Generate IFS fractals in realtime and mess around with the parameters to generate different fractals.

 Made using HTML, CSS and JavaScript.